 Council has no authority in regard to matters falling outside the mandatory or discretionary powers conferred by the legislation.
 Council is vested with a variety of specific powers to control, regulate, license or prevent and prohibit the matters deemed relevant to a local authority.
 These powers are administered through local laws adopted by Council.

 Council Meetings and Minutes

-Council meetings are held once a month on the second occurring Wednesday of each month.
+Council's General Meetings are held on the second Wednesday of each month.
 Meetings are open to the public other than for statutory closed sections to discuss:-

 the appointment, dismissal or discipline of employees; or

 rating concessions; or